ranfysvalle02/bridgebase/README.md

 ---

-**MongoDB as the “Man in the Middle”**
-Ever hear someone say, “Oh, Mongo’s fine, but don’t try to treat it like a SQL database—it’ll be slow!”?
-This project puts that claim to the test by taking an SQL-like query, parsing it in Python, running that translated query in MongoDB, and comparing performance with a real Postgres query.
-The surprising result is that Mongo remains quite competitive—even when acting as a “man in the middle,” translating SQL to a Mongo `.find()` behind the scenes.

----

 ### The Experiment
 A small Flask app is set up to take in a query like `SELECT * FROM users`, call a Ray actor, and fire off two tasks in parallel: